explore

 North America

-My First Washington Fire Lookout
+My First Washington Fire Lookout Hike

-I’ll never forget my first fire lookout hike.
+I’ll never forget my first fire lookout hike in Washington.
 It was about five years ago, I had just gotten back into photography, and I was meeting a bunch of strangers from Instagram at the Hidden Lake Lookout in the North Cascades.
 I was still leery of meeting strangers from the internet to go hiking, and I wasn’t sure what to expect at the top.
 But in the end it was two of the most memorable days in the mountains I’ve ever had.
 The views were out of this world, and the company turned out to be even better!

-Maybe it’s because my first fire lookout experience was so positive, or perhaps it’s just because fire lookouts are objectively awesome, but they continue to hold a special place in my heart all these years later.
+Maybe it’s because my first fire lookout hike experience was so positive, or perhaps it’s just because fire lookouts are objectively awesome, but they continue to hold a special place in my heart all these years later.
 Every time I hike to one of these little shelters perched precariously in Washington’s backcountry, I can’t help but wonder what it must have been like to work in one.

 The fire lookouts were strategically built on mountain peaks across Washington, and consequently, demand some of the most epic mountain views in the state.
 While some fire lookouts are still active, most were abandoned long ago.
 Luckily for us, many of these historical relics have been lovingly restored to their previous glory by various hiking and volunteer groups.